Contents On This Page

 3. Don’t neglect the nail plate and cuticle; make sure you take a few Jojoba oil for those regions.
 Perform a gentle massage on the nail and the cuticles, using the Jojoba oil.

-4. Make sure that you perform the massage lasts for at least 15 minutes so that the oil can adequately penetrate into the nail region.
+4. Make sure that you perform the massage lasts for at least 15 minutes so that the oil can adequately penetrate the nail region.

 5. Apply the oil frequently.
 A frequent application of the Jojoba oil helps the vitamin E to penetrate properly, and a proper penetration of the vitamin E leads to quality nails.